The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Results and Discussion

-In Fig \ref{GammaSpectraLoc} we compare the $\gamma$-ray spectra from regions of varying gas density, where we show the simulated mean total $\gamma$-ray together with the conrresponding uncertainties at different locations in the Galactic plane.
-We note that the emission is mostly proportional to the gas density, being highest at the GC.
-The uncertainties observed in $\gamma$-ray spectra are much larger than for the CR spectra and correlate directly with most regions with high gas density, where the uncertainties of the gas are also highest.
-The emission is however not directly correlated to the gas density everywhere.
-This can be the case if the source density is locally enhanced.
-For instance, the low gas density location at $(x,y,z)=(2.5,2,0)$ with $n_{3D}(2.5,2,0)=0.16$\,cm$^{-3}$ features a higher total $\gamma$-ray emission than in the vicinity of Earth with density $n_{3D}(8,0,0)=0.65$\,cm$^{-3}$.
-We also find that at the aforementioned low density region, the total $\gamma$-ray emission exhibits a change in slope when compared to the emission at the other locations.
-This is a consequence of the individual emission channels, which we show in Fig. \ref{Gamma Emission Spectra LOC}, where we find that the slope change is related to the locally dominant IC channel.
+In Fig \ref{Gamma Emission Spectra LOC} we show the $\gamma$-ray spectra for the total and individual $\gamma$-ray emission channels, where we find a different slope change at the location ($x=2.5$,$y=2.0$)\,kpc compared to the GC that is related to a local dominantion of IC emission.
+As expected, the emission is mostly proportional to the gas density, being highest at the GC.
+The uncertainties observed in $\gamma$-ray spectra are much larger than for the CR spectra and correlate directly to regions with high gas density, where the uncertainties of the gas are also highest.
 The local dominance of IC emission is a consequence of the joint effect of the ISRF being high and a locally low gas density.
 At Earth, $\pi^0$-decay emission is dominant with IC emission becoming comparable in the 100-600\,GeV energy range.
 At the GC, the gas density is so high bremsstrahlung emission dominates over IC emission.
 In our gas model we find a low uncertainty at the GC, which is a consequence of the underlying velocity field model and leads to negligible uncertainties of $\gamma$-ray emission at this exact location.